Particular/docs.particular.net/samples/transactional-session/aspnetcore-webapi/sample.md

 snippet: txsession-nsb-configuration

-The transactional session is enabled via `endpointConfiguration.EnableTransactionalSession()` method call.
-Note that the transactional session feature requires [the Outbox](/nservicebus/outbox/) to be enabled.
+The transactional session is enabled via the `endpointConfiguration.EnableTransactionalSession()` method call.
+Note that the transactional session feature requires [the Outbox](/nservicebus/outbox/) to ensure that operations across the storage and the message broker are atomic.

 ASP.NET Core uses `ConfigureWebHostDefaults` for configuration and a custom middleware is registered for the `ITransactionalSession` lifetime management: